 Rock Health and Evidation convened experts to explore key questions—and we want to know what you think.

 After a day of dialogue with academically-trained industry experts, we’ve summarized key questions AI/ML technologies create for future FDA regulation.
 And we need your help to source the answers!
-We’ll share the learnings with the community—and the FDA—later this year.
+We’ll share the learnings with the community—and the FDA—on an ongoing basis.